acgatea/dungeoncrusader/README.md

 If called without command-line arguments, then the empty board configuration is populated randomly with enemies and the PC.

 The AI's moves are generated randomly.

+Source files in src/include, various board configurations used for testing in configurations.